gitmachtl/cardano-node/doc/reference/shelley-genesis.md

                            verification key
   create                   Create a Shelley genesis file from a genesis template
                            and genesis/delegation/spending keys.
+  create-staked            Create a staked Shelley genesis file from a genesis
-  hash                     Compute the hash of a genesis file
+                           template and genesis/delegation/spending keys. hash                     Compute the hash of a genesis file
 ```